 It’s easy to get excited about the variety of digital channels available to law firms.
 From LinkedIn Stories to Google Ads, there are so many tactics that can help you build your brand and grow your practice right from your laptop.
 Don’t forget about email, though.
-Still one of the lowest cost mediums, email has an average ROI of $38 for each $1 spent and requires less resource commitment.
-Not all email is equal, however and it’s important to keep in mind specific practices.
-Follow our 15-point email marketing checklist for law firms to start seeing results almost immediately.
+As one of the lowest cost mediums, email is still proving to be successful as of recently.
+In fact, this past year, 78% of marketers have seen an increase in email engagement.
+However, not all email is equal and it’s important to keep in mind specific practices.
+Follow our 15-point checklist to learn everything you need to know about email marketing for law firms.

 The main idea behind sending a newsletter is to keep your law firm top of mind with your readers.
 As a minimum, you should send out a newsletter at least once per month.
 If you can generate enough relevant content, sending one out weekly should provide even better results.

 Leverage your brand voice consistently and include visual branded elements such as one color palette.
 Make sure your logo is visible in every email, use the same fonts, text size, colors, etc.

 3. Take Time to Personalize

 It makes sense that emails perform better when they are timely and relevant to the audience.
 Aside from just using their name in emails, try to tailor content to subjects recipients have shown an interest in.
 Email marketing for law firms should also be about sending content that your readers will find valuable.
 Tip: on your “subscribe” form, you can have users select topics they want to learn more about.